KATT/envsafe/README.md

 ## How to use

 Works the same in the browser and in node.
+See the [`./examples`](./examples)-folder for more examples.

 ```ts
 import { str, envsafe, url } from 'envsafe';